-Preparing for a Cookieless World: 3 Mistakes Marketers are Making Right Now
+Preparing for a Cookieless World: 3 Mistakes You’re Making Right Now

 There’s no escaping the fact that a cookieless world is coming.